 1992 The purchase of a computer and printer for the headquarters was approved.

-2007 The name of the charity was changed to “Veterans Aid” in order to reflect more accurately the nature of the work done.
-Initially it was known as the Embankment Fellowship Centre.
+2007 The name of the charity was changed to ‘Veterans Aid’ in order to reflect more accurately the nature of the work done.

-2007 HRH The Prince of Wales visited Veterans Aid’s flagship hostel New Belvedere House.
+2007 HRH The Prince of Wales visited Veterans Aid’s flagship residence, New Belvedere House.

 2011 Veterans Aid won the prestigious Institute for Turnaround Award.

-2011 HRH The Duke of Kent made a private visit to Veterans Aid’s New Belvedere House hostel.
+2011 HRH The Duke of Kent made a private visit to Veterans Aid’s New Belvedere House.

-2014 War Requiem Concert at Royal Albert Hall for Veterans Aid marks centenary of WW1.
+2014 November: War Requiem Concert at Royal Albert Hall for Veterans Aid marked centenary of WW1.

 2014 ESI campaign support from: Prince William, David Cameron, Nick Clegg, Ed Miliband, Boris Johnson, David Beckham, Stephen Fry, James Blunt and the Archbishop of Canterbury.